 Hong - Fluorescent probes, cell imaging, protein misfolding and neurodegenerative diseases

-Molecular reporters for measuring proteostasis capacity in cell
+Molecular reporters for measuring proteostasis capacity

 Protein homeostasis (proteostasis) describes the maintenance of the proteome in a proper folded state by an extensive quality control network.
 Under normal proteostasis conditions, protein synthesis, proper folding and localisation, as well as the timely degradation and disassembly of abundant proteins are in balance.
 Perturbation of proteostasis often leads to the accumulation of misfolded proteins and aggregates, which has been linked to many neurodegenerative diseases such as Alzheimer’s, Parkinson’s and Huntington’s Diseases.
 Pharmacologic manipulation of the proteostasis network to improve its capacity is emerging as a new therapeutic strategy for these conditions.

 Our laboratory has successfully developed a series of fluorogenic probes for quantifying and imaging intracellular unfolded protein loads, providing a measure of proteostasis capacity in cells.
 Furthermore, we have created fluorescent probes that target amyloid protein aggregates in vitro, enabling the detection of prefibrillar species during early stages of protein aggregation.
 These probes offer valuable insights into how cells maintain functional proteomes and respond to stress, holding promise for biomarker discovery in disease diagnosis and the development of effective treatment strategies.

 Development of next generation probes for measuring autophagy